SciCatProject/documentation/Development/backend/configuration.md

 LDAP_BIND_CREDENTIALS=<PASSWORD>  // *Optional* Credentials for your LDAP server.
 LDAP_SEARCH_BASE=<SEARCH_BASE>  // *Optional* Search base for your LDAP server.
 LDAP_SEARCH_FILTER="(LDAPUsername={{username}})"  // *Optional* Search filter for you LDAP server.
+OIDC_ISSUER="https://identity.your.facility/your/realm" // Full URL of the identity provider OIDC_CLIENT_ID= "scicat" // Client id used to convert OIDC code to OIDC token.
+This is assigned in the OIDC service when the token is generated
+OIDC_CLIENT_SECRET="90f126864824ede0e22f7b4407aa1a5cd8158e6cabbce39aaf091937589f1750" // Token used to convert OIDC code to OIDC token.
+This is assigned in the OIDC service when the token is generated
+OIDC_CALLBACK_URL="http://localhost:3000/api/v3/oidc/callback" // URL of the endpoint that is called when the authentication has been executed with the OIDC service.
+OIDC_SCOPE="openid profile email" // Information returned by the OIDC service together with token" OIDC_SUCCESS_URL="http://localhost:3000/explorer" // URL of the endpoint that is called after a successful authentication.
+IT is not used in the vanilla implementaation.
+OIDC_ACCESS_GROUPS="access_groups" // field used to retrieve access groups from the OIDC service.
+It is not used in the vanilla implementation.
 LOGBOOK_ENABLED=<"yes"|"no">  // *Optional* Flag to enable/disable the Logbook endpoints.
 Values "yes" or "no".
 Defaults to "no".
 LOGBOOK_BASE_URL="http://localhost:3030/scichatapi"  // *Optional* The base URL to the SciChat wrapper API.
 Only required if Logbook is enabled.
 LOGBOOK_USERNAME="<LOGBOOK_USERNAME>"  // *Optional* The username used to authenticate to the SciChat wrapper API.
 Only required if Logbook is enabled.